Tempest99/EmbyComcastComcut/README.md

 and hit enter, now go down the pub as this will take a while, it's not that bad depends upon your nas

-If nothing moans when you start it and the tmp directory gets some files (viewd in your DSM File Explorer) then you should be good to go, and when finished the tmp dir will be empty and you should have an .mkv file instead of a .ts file in teh show directory
+If nothing moans when you start it and the tmp directory gets some files (viewd in your DSM File Explorer)

+then you should be good to go, and when finished the tmp dir will be empty and you should have an .mkv file instead of a .ts file in the show directory.